-- Mechanism, DEP shall be allowed to amortize any O&M costs incurred through Vintage Year 2020 deferred pursuant to Paragraph 4952 of this Mechanism over a period of time not to exceed 10 years. - 51.
-53. Beginning with Vintage (calendar) Year 2016, and extending through Vintage Year 2020 (as reflected in its 2019 Rider filing), DEP may recover, subject to approval by the Commission in the annual DSM/EE rider proceedings, Program Costs incurred, without deferral for amortization in future DSM/EE riders, even if Program Costs incurred for the same Program in prior years have been deferred and amortized.
-The Company agrees not to seek general amortization for future DSM/EE riders.
-Should any special circumstances arise, the Company agrees to discuss with the Public Staff and other interested parties whether it is appropriate to recover over an amortized period. - 52.
+- 50. 52.
+Unless the Commission determines otherwise, and subject to the specific provisions and/or modifications contained elsewhere in this Mechanism, DEP shall be allowed to amortize any O&M costs incurred through Vintage Year 2020 deferred pursuant to Paragraph 4951 of this Mechanism over a period of time not to exceed 10 years. - 51.
+53. Beginning with Vintage (calendar) Year 2016, and extending through Vintage Year 2020 (as reflected in its 2019 Rider filing), DEP may recover, subject to approval by the Commission in the annual DSM/EE rider proceedings, Program Costs incurred, without deferral for amortization in future DSM/EE riders, even if Program Costs incurred for the same Program in prior years have been deferred and amortized. - 52.
 54. With regard to O&M Program Costs incurred prior to January 1, 2016, said costs will be recovered using the amortization rates existing at December 31, 2015, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the Parties recommend, and the Commission approves, a different treatment. - 53.
 55. O&M Program Costs incurred in Vintage Year 2021 will be recovered utilizing the same amortization periods as utilized for Vintage Year 2020 Costs for the same Program, unless otherwise approved by the Commission. - 54.
-56. Beginning with Vintage Year 2022, unless otherwise ordered by the Commission pursuant to its own motion or at the request of another party, and extending through a Vintage Year as identified in a future Mechanism review, DEP may recover all Program Costs previously recovered through amortization periods exceeding three years over amortization periods of no less than three years. - 55.
+Beginning with Vintage Year 2022, unless otherwise ordered by the Commission pursuant to its own motion or at the request of another party, and extending through a Vintage Year as identified in a future Mechanism review, DEP may recover all Program Costs previously recovered through amortization periods exceeding three years over amortization periods of no less than three years. - 57.
 With regard to O&M Program Costs incurred on and subsequent to January 1, 2016 but prior to January 1, 2022, said costs will be recovered using the amortization rates existing at December 31, 2021, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the Parties recommend, and the Commission approves, a different treatment. - 56.
 In 58.
 At the next Mechanism review time of any merger of DEC and DEP, the parties newly formed entity shall consider whether or not to allow propose a new consolidated Mechanism applicable to it.
-Specifically, the consolidated Mechanism shall include eliminating the minimum three-year amortization period for DEP designated in Paragraph 547.

-above to be further reduced, taking into consideration the impact upon customer rates, as well as other relevant factors.
+Specifically, the consolidated Mechanism shall include eliminating the minimum three-year amortization period for DEP designated in Paragraph 546 above to be further reduced, taking into consideration the impact upon customer rates, as well as other relevant factors. ¶